From "The Breaking of the Deadlock" published in 1904.

 We continue our stay in Illinois to highlight the life of another oddly named Prairie state political figure, Mr. Corbus Plummer Gardner of the city of Mendota.
 Described in Volume II of the 1916 Courts and Lawyers of Illinois as "a vigorous and ambitious lawyer" and "one of the best known men in Northern central Illinois", Mr. Gardner represented LaSalle County in the Illinois State Senate for three terms beginning with his election in 1898.

-Gardner's third term in the senate commenced in 1907 and during this session of the legislature chaired the committee on Revenue and also held a seat on the following committees: Appropriations, Chicago Charter, Education, Judicial Department and Practice, License and Miscellany, Parks and Boulevards, Primary Elections, Sanitary District Affairs, State Charitable Institutions and Waterways.
+Gardner's third term in the senate commenced in 1907 and during this session chaired the committee on Revenue and also held a seat on the following committees: Appropriations, Chicago Charter, Education, Judicial Department and Practice, License and Miscellany, Parks and Boulevards, Primary Elections, Sanitary District Affairs, State Charitable Institutions and Waterways.
 As one of the most influential Democratic senators serving in the legislature, Corbus Gardner was noted for his "fair dealing and honesty", but in his last year in the senate his sterling reputation took a significant hit when allegations of graft were leveled against him.

 From the Indianapolis Daily Sun, June 25, 1910.